 These stages only apply if the drugs are found at a time when the user is present.
-If substances are found when the owner is absent, workers should proceed using the Finding Drugs section [p33.]The worker will assess the situation from a risk perspective and act based on this assessment.
+If substances are found when the owner is absent, workers should proceed using the Finding Drugs section on [p33.]

-- If a client is known or believed to be in illegal possession of controlled drugs they will be reminded that this means that they are committing an offence under the Misuse of Drugs Act (1971), and workers will highlight the legal risks that this carries for the service user. - The resident should be given the opportunity to surrender or dispose of the drugs should they wish to, or to remove them from the building.
-Workers should not impose this last option if it would encourage the person to use in a more hazardous location. - Workers will ensure that information about drugs and relevant support agencies is available to the client, in order that they have the opportunity to look at reducing their drug use or reducing the risk of drug-related harm as appropriate. - In exceptional circumstances, such as when a person is dangerously intoxicated and still has drugs in their possession workers could consider removing drugs in order to protect life. - Where the quantity of the drug or other factors suggest that the client may be supplying drugs, the worker should proceed as described in supply [p37.] - Where factors indicate that the drug is being used on the premises, the worker should proceed as described in use [p40.] - Also possession of prescribed controlled drugs. [p28.] - All actions should be recorded.
+- The worker will assess the situation from a risk perspective and act based on this assessment.
+The worker should challenge possession if it is safe and appropriate to do so. - If a client is known or believed to be in illegal possession of controlled drugs they will be reminded that this means that they are committing an offence under the Misuse of Drugs Act (1971), and workers will highlight the legal risks that this carries for the service user. - The resident should be given the opportunity to surrender or dispose of the drugs should they wish to, or to remove them from the building.
+Workers should not impose this last option if it would encourage the person to use in a more hazardous location. - Workers will ensure that information about drugs and relevant support agencies is available to the client, in order that they have the opportunity to look at reducing their drug use or reducing the risk of drug-related harm as appropriate. - In exceptional circumstances, such as when a person is dangerously intoxicated and still has drugs in their possession workers could consider removing drugs in order to protect life. - Where the quantity of the drug or other factors suggest that the client may be supplying drugs, the worker should proceed as described in supply [p38.] - Where factors indicate that the drug is being used on the premises, the worker should proceed as described in use [p41.] - All actions should be recorded.